isw-kudos/kudos-docs/docs/boards/auth0/index.md

 ![Auth0](/assets/auth0/apis.png)

-- Click `Machine to Machine Applications` and next to Kudos Boards click the `AUTHORIZED` slider so it is enabled as below.
+- Click `Machine to Machine Applications` and next to Huddo Boards click the `AUTHORIZED` slider so it is enabled as below.

 ![Auth0](/assets/auth0/machine.png)